 The F-22 Raptor (which is only in service with the United States Air Force) is in service with just about every nation in Strangereal.

-Also, the Su-37, which was only a prototype of an Su-35, is a mainstay advanced fighter in Strangereal.
-In reality, it was designed as a technology demonstrator and was declared technologically obsolete with the advent of the Su-35BM in 2010.
+Also, the Su-37, of which only two were built, is a mainstay advanced fighter in Strangereal.
+In reality, it was designed as a technology demonstrator and was declared technologically obsolete with the advent of the Su-35S in 2010.

 Kaizo Trap: In almost all the titles you can still crash or even get shot down after the "Mission Accomplished" but before you go to the mission results screen.